gristlabs/grist-help/help/examples/2021-04-link-keys.md

-# Creating Unique Link Keys in 4 Steps
+# Create Unique Links in 4 Steps

 In Grist, “link keys” are URL parameters that when combined with the `user.LinkKey` variable in access rules will determine which data a link recipient is permitted to view.